Skip to content

 Lite Fullnode

 For any user who wants to achieve the highest level of security and autonomy on the TRON network, running a Fullnode is undoubtedly the best choice.
-This not only means the user will hold a complete and continuously synchronized copy of the TRON ledger, able to independently validate every transaction and block, but it also grants them direct access to the entire network and the ability to query all historical data, free from reliance on any third-party services.
+This means the user holds a complete, continuously synchronized copy of the TRON ledger to independently validate every transaction and block.
+It also grants direct network access and the ability to query all historical data without relying on third-party services.

 What is a Lite Fullnode